pypa/distlib/docs/internals.rst

 * A ``name`` property identifying the resource.
 * A ``as_stream`` method allowing access to the resource data as a binary stream.
-This is not a property; a new stream is returned each time this method is called, and must be closed by the caller.
+This is not a property, because a new stream is returned each time this method is called.
+The returned stream should be closed by the caller.
 * A ``bytes`` property returning the entire contents of the resource as a byte string.
+* A ``size`` property indicating the size of the resource (in bytes).
 * An ``is_container`` property indicating whether the resource is a container of other resources.
 * A ``resources`` property returning the names of resources contained within